-Airbags are an essential safety device that protect a driver and passenger in serious car accidents.
-The airbag serves as the last remaining shield between one's body and the front window of a car.
-Without airbags, individuals in car accidents could go through the windshield and likely be unable to survive this serious crash.
+Airbags are an essential safety device that protects a driver and passengers in serious car accidents.
+The airbag serves as the last remaining shield between one's body and the car's front window.

 An airbag is a safety device that instantly inflates upon a collision.
-Unfortunately, not all drivers and passengers are familiar with the ways in which airbags work.
-Some people are also unaware that airbags can actually cause severe injuries and even death.
+Unfortunately, not all motorists and passengers are familiar with how airbags work.
+Some people are also unaware that airbags can cause severe injuries and even death.

-In the course of an accident, a censor will signal that a collision has taken place and trigger the inflation of an airbag.
-Airbags can be tucked into side doors, dashboards and panels of a car.
-Most cars feature a design in which airbags inflate from all directions to nestle the driver or passenger in a cushion.
+During an accident, a sensor will signal that a collision has taken place and trigger the inflation of an airbag.
+Automakers install airbag devices into side doors, dashboards, and panels of a motor vehicle.
+Most cars feature a design where airbags inflate from all directions to cushion the driver or passenger's upper body in a crash.

-Sometimes, an airbag may malfunction and go off for no reason.
-If a driver is unaware that an airbag is about to go off, he or she may be at risk for causing a serious car accident and suffer from injuries as a result.
+Sometimes, an airbag might malfunction and inflate for no reason.
+If a driver is unaware that an airbag is about to malfunction, they might be at risk of causing a severe car accident and suffer from injuries as a result.

 Safety Tips to Remember When Using Cars With Airbags

-If you have a car that is equipped with an airbag, then there are some steps that you can take to minimize your risk of injury.
-Because newer car models now feature multiple airbags in the front and back seats, it is even more important that drivers are fully informed about safety tips associated with airbags.
-Here are some safety airbag tips for drivers and their passengers to remember:
+If you have a car equipped with an airbag, then there are some steps that you can take to minimize your risk of injury.
+Because newer car models now feature multiple airbags in the front and back seats, it is even more critical that drivers are fully informed about safety tips associated with airbags that include:

 - Always use a seat belt in cars with airbags

-- Attempt to be at least 10 inches away from an airbag when it inflates
+- Attempt to be at least ten inches away from an airbag when it inflates

-- Remember that the first 2 to 3 inches from an airbag are considered the “danger zone”
+- Remember that the first two to three inches from an airbag are considered the 'danger zone'

 - Keep children in the backseats

-- Remember that children are at a high risk for serious injury if they are in a front seat when an airbag inflates
+- Bear in mind that children are at a high risk of serious injury if they are in a front seat when an airbag inflates

-- Keep car seats in the back rows of the car
+- Keep child car seats in the back rows of the car

 - If a child must sit in the front seat of a car, then make sure that you use a booster seat